Linja82/Serial-to-LCD/README.md

 # Serial-to-LCD
-Arduino code for displaying text from the serial port on a 2*16 character I^2C LCD
+Arduino code for displaying text from the serial port onto a 16*2 character LCD

 ## Libraries Used
 The Liquid Crystal i^2C library by fdebrabander and João Pedro São Gregorio Silva is used.